Alfred Hugenberg: DNVP losses and rise of the Nazis

 Together with the German People's Party, the DNVP was the only party in the Reichstag that supported the new government led by Franz von Papen, and though three ministers in the new cabinet were DNVP members, Hugenberg himself was excluded.
 General von Bredow, the right-hand man of General Kurt von Schleicher, the mastermind who created the new Papen government, wrote in a memo that Hugenberg's "appearance, his speeches, his intractability" caused most people to naturally hate him, and keeping him out of the Papen cabinet would be an advantage.
 As Papen was not a member of any party after he resigned from the Centre Party, Hugenberg during the first Reichstag election campaign in the summer of 1932 presented voting for the DNVP as the best way to vote for Papen.
 As Papen was an extremely unpopular chancellor, this strategy was a disaster, and in the Reichstag election on 31 July 1932, the DNVP suffered its worse result ever, winning only 5.9% of the vote, giving the DNVP only 36 seats in the Reichstag.
 By contrast, the NSDAP had its best result ever in a free election, winning 37% of the vote and 230 seats in the Reichstag.
 Hugenberg, despite drubbing the DNVP had suffered in the election, remained optimistic.
-For Hugenberg, his politics of polarization had achieved their purpose by collapsing the "middle" in German politics as he had intended.
+For Hugenberg, his politics of polarization had achieved its purpose by collapsing the "middle" in German politics as he had intended.
 Moreover, for him, the purpose of the "national bloc" was only a means to end "the system", as he called the Weimar Republic, from below; now the presidential government headed by Papen offered the means to end the Weimar Republic from above.
 The possibility of an alliance between the Nazis and the Centre without the DNVP, which was openly discussed, led Hugenberg to condemn Hitler for using parliamentary methods.
 Leading ministers in the Papen cabinet such as Defense Minister General Kurt von Schleicher; Foreign Minister Konstantin von Neurath and Interior Minister Wilhelm von Gayl often met with Hugenberg in private to discuss policies that the DNVP might support, and Papen in a letter stated that he agreed with Hugenberg's economic policies of cutting wages and protectionism.